tspannhw/SpeakerProfile/2022/talks/README.md

 If you want me to speak at your conference, take a look at my speaker profile and some of the talks I have developed.

-So far, these are coming up as of 11-Feb-2022
+So far, these are coming up as of 22-Feb-2022

 I will be speaking about StreamNative and Apache Pulsar coming up.

 Join my new meetup group:

-11-February-2022.
-Elastic Community Conference.
-Virtual.

 10-March-2021.
 SQL Bits.
 10:20 am EST.  Virtual.